-Become a Telemetry Technician
+Should I Become a Telemetry Technician?

-|Licensure and/or Certification||Most common required certifications preferred are Certified Cardiographic Technician (CCT) and Basic Life Support Certificate (BLS)|
+|Licensure and/or Certification||Certifications are required; most common are Certified Cardiographic Technician (CCT) and Basic Life Support Certificate (BLS)|

 |Experience||1-2 years of experience|

-|Key Skills||Knowledgeable in the anatomy of the heart, excellent interpersonal skills to effectively communicate with patients and their families, proficient in medical terminology, able to work in groups, emphasis on accuracy, and sensitivity towards patients; experienced in using various medical imaging technology machines; competence in medical software programs; know 12-lead placement procedures in EKT and EKG strip analysis; understand echocardiography and patient record keeping|
+|Key Skills||Knowledgeable in the anatomy of the heart; excellent interpersonal skills to effectively communicate with patients and their families; proficient in medical terminology, able to work in groups, emphasis on accuracy, and sensitivity towards patients; experienced in using various medical imaging technology machines; competence in medical software programs; know 12-lead placement procedures in EKT and EKG strip analysis; understand echocardiography and patient record keeping|

 A few steps to help ensure success in this field would be to first, take a biology course.
 This class provides students with essential knowledge about how cells, organs, and tissues function.
 It can also help them grasp a fundamental knowledge of how body systems work.
 Then take a psychology class.
 Students who take psychology classes acquire a foundational knowledge about human behavior.
 Understanding human behavior can help students acquire an in-depth knowledge of the importance of sensitivity when dealing with patients and their families.

-Step 2: Get Certified
+Step 3: Get Certified

 There are many certifications that students can pursue depending on their clinical focus.
 The most basic certification that employers require is the BLS certification.
 BLS certification is also known as the CPR certification.
 CPR and First Aid certifications are required for health care providers and care givers or individuals who respond to emergencies.
 Many organizations offer CPR classes and/or BLS certification.
 The most common place to get this certification is from the American Red Cross, which has local chapters and offices all over the world.